SISEKUJUNDUS / RUUMILINE KUJUNDUS

 AMSTERDAM, JULY 2024

 A rapid and extremely budget-friendly project, I made over a partially-furnished bachelor pad living room with just under 600€ to spend.
-As the budget allowed for only a few larger pieces, this was mostly achieved with smaller decorations, a complete rearrangement of furniture, introduction of colour, and some DIY paintings.
+As the budget allowed for only a few larger pieces, this was mostly achieved with smaller decorations, a complete rearrangement of furniture, introduction of colour, and some paintings I made specifically for this project.

 Havikstraat project